Why is a course I want to take closed when it says there are still available spots?

 I have an emergency and need to drop a course.
 What is the procedure?

-For students who are requesting to drop or withdraw from a course after the deadline, please complete the following steps:
+Students who are requesting to Drop or Withdraw from a Course after the deadline must complete the following steps:

 Please be advised that there is a $50.00 fee assessment for each Late Appeal.
 There are No Tuition Adjustments following the third week of each Session.

 How do I obtain an official copy of my transcript?